Sky11y/Philosophers/blueprint.md

 2. If a philo holds on to a fork to long it should drop it
 3. [Add a condition that if philo has not eaten in long time he's the next waiting and does not drop the fork]

-eat, sleep or think only one at a time amount of forks is the same as the amount of philosophers

 while eating there should be two forks on philos hand; one in both when eating is done philo puts forks back on the table and starts to sleep After sleeping philo starts to think